openservicebrokerapi/servicebroker/spec.md

 out-of-band, the Service Broker MUST NOT return `route_service_url` in the response.

-Service brokers MUST NOT include a `route_service_url` in a create binding response if the associated [Catalog](#catalog-management) entry for the service did not include a `"requires":["route_forwarding"]` property.
+Service Brokers MUST NOT include a `route_service_url` in a create binding response if the associated [Catalog](#catalog-management) entry for the service did not include a `"requires":["route_forwarding"]` property.